maoki109/Image_Viewer_Python/README.md

 - [ ] Investigate video input.
 - [x] Add a confirmation dialogue for renumber.py.
 - [x] Fast forward and faster rewind.
+- [ ] Textbox input to jump to a certain image.

 # Renumber